TechCoursesUL/ULTC_BOT/README.md

 ```
 ### 4. Configure the Bot

-Before running the bot, make sure you create a .env file in the root of the project to store your bot token and other configuration secrets.
+Before running the bot, make sure you create a .env file in the root of the project to store your bot token and other configuration secrets and place the ULTCDB private key JSON at /backend/DBAUTH.json

 Create a .env file and add your bot token:
 ```
 DISCORD_TOKEN=your-bot-token-here
 ```
 Replace your-bot-token-here with the actual token.
-### 5. Run the Bot
+### 6. Run the Bot

 Now you’re ready to run the bot!
 With the virtual environment still active, use: